-Elli Nagai-Rothe has over 10 years of experience in meeting facilitation, leading participatory group processes, intergroup dialogue facilitation and in designing group processes to achieve agreed-upon outcomes.
+Elli Nagai-Rothe has over 14 years of experience in nonprofit leadership, training design, leading participatory group processes, and intergroup dialogue facilitation.
 She specializes in working with non-profits and social enterprises.
 Deeply committed to issues of diversity, equity and inclusion, Elli served for four years as the Diversity and Equity Point Person on the Board of Directors for the Association of Dispute Resolution of Northern California (ADRNC).
 She helped to establish and ultimately chair ADRNC’s Diversity and Equity Committee.
-Since 2006, Elli has served on the Steering Committee of Diversity 2000, helping to design, plan, and implement an annual diversity conference gathering diversity and social change practitioners from across the U.S. to engage in dialogue and thought-leadership on issues of Diversity and Inclusion.
+Since 2006, Elli has served on the Board of Directors of Diversity 2000, helping to design, plan, and implement an annual diversity conference gathering diversity and social change practitioners from across the U.S. to engage in dialogue and thought-leadership on issues of Diversity and Inclusion.

 Elli was awarded a Fulbright Fellowship to New Zealand in 2010 where she conducted research in affiliation with the New Zealand Human Rights Commission on institutional racism and promising strategies to address racial inequity.
 While there, she also organized and facilitated the Human Rights Commission’s annual Youth Forum on cultural diversity in partnership with UNESCO.
+Most recently she served as the Manager of Restorative Justice Programs at SEEDS Community Resolution Center, working with schools around the Bay Area.
 She continues to consult with local, national, and international non-profit organizations, providing support in the areas of organizational development, Diversity and Inclusion, project evaluation, dialogue facilitation and strategic planning.